 In Genesis 37:3 ‘Israel loved Joseph more than all his children.’
 Yeshua is God’s only begotten Son in whom He was well pleased (Matthew 3:17).
-In Joseph’s dream, the sun, moon and stars bow to him.
+In Joseph’s dreams, his brother’s sheaves in the field bowed down to his sheaf and the sun, moon and stars bowed to him also.
 His family finally came to him in humility when they were reunited in Egypt.
 Like Joseph, Yeshua was humbled and then exalted.
 As the hymn writer Charles Wesley explained, ‘Our God contracted to a span, incomprehensibly made man’ and ‘at the name of Jesus every knee should bow, of those in heaven, and of those in earth and of those under the earth.’
 (Philippians 2:10)

 Joseph Sold and Betrayed

 As we trace the story of Joseph’s life, he is sold by his brothers for twenty pieces of silver.
 Yeshua was also betrayed by one of the twelve disciples, Judas Iscariot, and sold for thirty pieces of silver.

 Preceding that event Joseph was stripped and thrown into a pit whilst his brothers sat down to have a meal.
 At the scene of the crucifixion Jesus was stripped before they gambled for His clothes and sitting down, they kept watch over him.